apache/mxnet/docs/tutorials/python/mnist.md

 act2 = mx.sym.Activation(data=fc2, act_type="relu")
 ```

-The last fully-connected layer often has its hidden size equal to the number of output classes in the dataset.
+The last fully connected layer often has its hidden size equal to the number of output classes in the dataset.
 The activation function for this layer will be the softmax function.
 Softmax layer maps its input to a probability score for each class of output.
 During the training stage, a loss function computes the cross entropy between the probability distribution (softmax output) predicted by the network and the true probability distribution given by the label.

 The following code declares the final fully connected layer of size 10.
 10 incidentally is the total number of digits.
-The output from this layer is fed into a `SoftMaxOutput` layer performs softmax and cross-entropy loss computation in one go.
+The output from this layer is fed into a `SoftMaxOutput` layer that performs softmax and cross-entropy loss computation in one go.
+Note that loss computation only happens during training.

 ```python
 # MNIST has 10 classes